EPC Hub for Intermediaries.

 An EPC is an Energy Performance Certificate, which illustrates the energy efficiency of a property and provides a fuel-cost-based energy efficiency rating from A to G - with A being the most cost-efficient.
 It gives a breakdown of the energy performance and the environmental impact, as well as recommendations for efficiency improvements and potential cash savings.

 Whether your client is a homeowner or landlord, it's important they're aware of EPCs and how they can use them to their advantage.
 Our EPC Hub for Intermediaries will give you all the tools you need to ensure your clients are in-the-know with energy efficiency and EPCs.
-You'll find frequently asked questions, some top tips to help your clients cut down the costs, an overview of both the current and proposed EPC regulations for both homeowners and landlords and much more.
+You'll find frequently asked questions, some top tips to help your clients cut down the costs, an overview of the current EPC regulations for landlords and much more.

 EPCs: The challenges and opportunities